- Explore Santiago's Barrio Bellavista for hip restaurants and bars

-Your next visit is to the port city of Valparaiso, located adjacent to Viña del Mar.
+Your next visit is to the port city of Valparaíso, located adjacent to Viña del Mar.
 This colorful metropolis is the artistic and bohemian soul of the country.
 It's filled with street art, music, and poetry.
-Moreover, it's a throwback to the turn of the 20th century when electric trollies coasted along the waterfront and lurching funicular elevators carried passengers to the highest points in the city.
+Moreover, it's a throwback to the turn of the 20th century when electric trolleys coasted along the waterfront, and lurching funicular elevators carried passengers to the highest points in the city.

 Afterward, it's time to hop back in the minivan, transfer to Santiago, and return to your hotel.

-Day 3: Fly from Santiago to Punta Arenas - Transfer to Puerto Natales
+Day 3: Fly to Punta Arenas, Transfer to Puerto Natales

 This small port city is the main base for excursions into Torres del Paine National Park.
 It's far less touristic than many other Patagonian hubs and thus retains its air of small-town tranquility.
-Puerto Natales offers simple pleasures like strolling its waterfront promenade, which sits on the Ultima Esperanza Sound.
+Puerto Natales offers simple pleasures like strolling its waterfront promenade, which sits on the Seno Última Esperanza (Last Hope Sound).
 Facing north from here, you'll see the peaks of Cerro Benitez and Cerro Toro, and the view at sunset is phenomenal.

-Day 4: Puerto Natales to Torres del Paine - W Trek Day 1/4: Mirador Base Torres
+Day 4: Enter Torres del Paine, Begin W Trek (Day 1) & Hike to Mirador Base Torres

-In the morning, you'll hop a bus from Puerto Natales to Torres del Paine National Park (Laguna Amarga Main Entrance).
-The total distance is 70 miles/112 km, and the drive takes about two hours, with a short stop at Cerro Castillo Village.
+In the morning, you'll hop a bus from Puerto Natales to Torres del Paine National Park (torre is "tower" in Spanish).
+The total distance is 70 miles (112 km), and the drive takes about two hours, with a short stop at Cerro Castillo Village.
 The scenery along the way will be incredible, as you'll get your first glimpses of Torres del Paine's massive peaks as well as some of the local fauna, like guanacos.

 You'll arrive at the Laguna Amarga main entrance and register yourself with the park office (the entry fee is already included).
 Then it's a quick shuttle ride to the Las Torres sector.
-From here you'll hike up Mt.
-Almirante Nieto, which features stunning views of the Asencio Valley below and Lake Nordenskjold.
+From here, you'll hike up Mount Almirante Nieto, which features stunning views of the Asencio Valley below and Lago Nordenskjöld.
 After two hours of hiking, you'll reach Refugio Chileno, where you'll overnight.
 You'll leave your heavier bags here and, after a brief rest, continue trekking up the mountain.

 It's another hour of hiking past ancient lenga forests until you arrive at a moraine.
 The next part is a challenging steep ascent for 45 minutes until you reach the top, which is known as Mirador Base Torres.
 "Mirador" in English means "viewpoint," and this little section of the mountain, with the Cuernos Del Paine (Horns of Paine) looming over a green lagoon, is the best view in the park.
-From here you can also marvel at the towering peaks of nearby Torre Sur, Central Tower, North Tower, Condor's Nest, and Glacier Torre, all set amidst the sweeping backdrop of the Patagonian highlands.
+From here, you can also marvel at the towering peaks of nearby Torre Sur, Torre Central, Torre Norte, Condor's Nest, and Glacier Torre, all set amid the sweeping backdrop of the Patagonian highlands.

 After spending some time enjoying the views at Base Torres, you'll then hike back to Refugio el Chileno to rest up for the evening.